 Specially-designed blended care software may allow practitioners to sequence different interventions as appropriate, based on a patient’s individual needs:

-Within the same program, practitioners can also schedule and automate the delivery of different treatment plan elements to clients:
+Within the same therapy app, practitioners can also streamline their client’s therapy schedule by automating the delivery of different treatment plan elements to clients:

 3 Top Treatment Planning Software for Practitioners

-In this section, we review some of the top therapy tools that can enable you to design, organize, and customize your patient’s treatment plans digitally.
+In this section, we review some of the top therapy apps.
+These will enable you to design, organize, and customize your patient’s treatment plans digitally.

 Designed for clinicians and usable by practice staff, the solution is pre-loaded with DSM-5 and ICD-10 diagnostic codes for quicker data entry.
 Pre-written Progress Note templates are another of the software’s more useful features.